Focus on Trees Contest Winners

 If you require our services, or need information about municipal trees, please phone the Forestry Call Centre at 519.740.4681, ext.
 4017 or email email@example.com.
 If you are calling after hours regarding emergency tree services please call 519.621.0740.

-The Community Services Department is pleased to be able to offer a Commemorative Tree Planting Programme.
-This programme may be used as a form of remembrance of a loved one, celebration of a birth, honoring a retiree, or any other event which you feel should be commemorated by living tribute.
+This program may be used as a form of remembrance of a loved one, celebration of a birth, honoring a retiree, or any other event which you feel should be commemorated by living tribute.
 Trees will be planted in approved areas within City Parks and Cemeteries.

 Please feel free to contact the Forestry Division at 519.740.4681 ext.
 4017, if you have any questions concerning this program, and its associated costs.